-Anterior knee pain (patellofemoral pain syndrome)
+Conditions Anterior knee pain (patellofemoral pain syndrome)

-ICD codes: M23 What is the ICD Code?
+ICD codes: M23 What are ICD codes?

 Pain in the kneecap area is often a sign of overuse and can be caused by high levels of sport.
 There are many things that people can do to alleviate the pain.
 What measures will help?